They Say, We Say: The Palestinians are not a real people

 The Palestinians are not a real people.
 They are just Arabs from other places who settled in the Land of Israel over the years, without any cohesive national identity.
 There never was a Palestinian state and efforts to create one now are unjustified.

-Golda Meir's proclamation that "there is no such thing as Palestinians" was wrong and counterproductive when she made it in 1969.
+Golda Meir’s suggestion, back in the late 1960s, that there is no Palestinian people was wrong and counterproductive.
 Repeating it today is wrong many times over, and does a terrible disservice to efforts to secure Israel's future through peace.

 The starting point is this: it makes no difference whether Israelis, or Jews, or anyone else recognize the Palestinians as a people.
 The Palestinians view themselves as a distinct people, with deep ties to the land between the Jordan River and the Mediterranean Sea.
 Israel and supporters of Israel can neither deny nor wish the Palestinians and their claims out of existence.
 That is the reality that must be accepted and addressed if there is ever going to be peace, security, and stability.